What is Brain Mapping?

 Anyone who is struggling with mental health issues – and that includes addiction – can potentially benefit from brain mapping.
 It is an invaluable assessment tool.

 What Happens After Brain Mapping?

-Our highly qualified professionals use information from your brain mapping session (along your clinical and medical evaluations) to formulate a comprehensive addiction treatment plan.
-Your initial brain mapping report also provides a baseline from which we can track your progress over time.
+Highly qualified professionals use information from your brain mapping session (along clinical and medical evaluations) to formulate a comprehensive addiction treatment plan.
+Your initial brain mapping report also provides a baseline from which your progress can be tracked over time.

 RELATED: How do drugs affect the brain?

 Neurofeedback can be a valuable component of your overall addiction treatment plan.
 It can also be helpful in treating underlying mental health conditions such as anxiety and depression as well as ADHD and PTSD.

 Neurofeedback is an evidence-based therapy for many brain-based conditions and is utilized by over 7,000 mental health providers in the United States.
 The International Society for Neurofeedback is a professional association entirely devoted to its practice, and its scientific journal, NeuroRegulation, publishes the latest research in the field.
 In addition, the Biofeedback Certification International Alliance provides certification for practitioners.

 With addiction in particular, there have been numerous research studies that demonstrate the effectiveness of neurofeedback.

 An often-cited 1999 study included addicts of various illicit substances who were undergoing addiction treatment.
 A control group received traditional treatment only, while the experimental group received traditional treatment plus neurofeedback.
 Researchers found that those who received neurofeedback:1

 - Remained in treatment nearly 40% longer than those who received traditional addiction treatment alone